 Advantages of using BMI Calculator

-The BMI works effectively for what it did: assess obesity rates in a population.
-Looking at BMI levels allows researchers to get a fair sense of how rates of overweight and obesity vary over time or across groups, since it’s a generic measure of obesity that will work for most individuals.
+The BMI works effectively for what it does: assess obesity rates in a population.
+Looking at BMI levels allows researchers to get a fair sense of how rates of overweight and obesity vary over time or across groups since it’s a generic measure of obesity that will work for most individuals.

 In addition, because it’s a straightforward method to assess obesity in a community, it makes it easier for health researchers to collect data to study the obesity pandemic or, for example, how dietary habits influence obesity risk in large groups.